theglad-x/DeveOps-Learning/README.md

 LinkedIn: https://www.linkedin.com/in/erondu-urunna-glad
 Twitter: @theglad_ue
 Email: ugerondu@gmail.com
-Thank you for stopping by my GitHub page.
+Thank you for stopping by.
 Let's embark on this DevOps journey together!